All Episodes

 I think we should.

-I mean, I I believe in uh in you, I believe in your voice, and um I think what's happening now, especially with talk radio, which is interesting, is that between talk so uh talk radio and social media, we are actually developing a real spider web of deplorables, and we're able to really carry on this dialogue.
+And I think what's happening now, especially with talk radio, which is interesting, is that between talk radio and social media, we are actually developing a real spider web of deplorables.

 That is one of our rights as Americans to make individual choices.

-But what Americans many times fail to understand that if we make the wrong choices, we don't have the control over the consequences.
+But what Americans many times fail to understand is that if we make the wrong choices, we don't have the control over the consequences.

-And I want to applaud you and Sean for staying right there on the bridge of the ship when others were fleeing uh this candidate that we have as president because you never wavered in your support for him.
+And I want to applaud you and Sean for staying right there on the bridge of the ship when others were fleeing this candidate that we have as president because you never wavered in your support for him.

 And I believe he's going to be a good choice.